kaiznanji/TradeHub/README.md

 ## Improvements
 This bot serves as an suitable foundation to predicting long term investement returns, specifically 3-6 months.
 For improvements I might decide to investigate the transfers of securities(Form 4), which provide signals to predicting short term returns in the market.
-Until next time!